 2.80.
-Where existing equipment or instrumentation is upgraded or otherwise to be used outside its previously considered design basis range, the accident management guidance for the use of such equipment should be updated accordingly.
+When existing equipment or instrumentation is to be upgraded or used outside its previously considered design basis range, the accident management guidance for the use of such equipment should be updated accordingly.

 2.81.
-New equipment necessary for accident management should be designed against predicted accident conditions and for environmental conditions arising from internal and external hazards commensurate with the intended function.
+New equipment necessary for accident management should be designed for predicted accident conditions and for environmental conditions arising from internal and external hazards commensurate with the intended function.

 2.82.
-Equipment expected to be used for accident management, either permanent equipment, or non-permanent equipment that is stored on the site or off the site, should be protected against postulated hazardous conditions including internal and external hazards that cause the challenge.
+Equipment expected to be used for accident management, either permanent equipment or non-permanent equipment that is stored on the site or off the site, should be protected against postulated hazardous conditions including internal and external hazards.
 For non-permanent equipment, such as portable or mobile equipment, it should be verified that the equipment can be moved from its storage location to the location where it fulfils its accident management function and that the necessary connections can be established under the conditions existing during the accident and within the necessary time frame.

 2.83.
-Maintenance, testing and inspection procedures should be developed for equipment including non-permanent equipment to be used in accident management according to its safety significance and manufacturer's recommendations.
+Maintenance, testing and inspection procedures should be developed for equipment, including non-permanent equipment, to be used in accident management according to the equipment's safety significance and the manufacturer's recommendations.

 2.84.
-The impact of new or upgraded equipment on the staffing needs, as well as on maintenance and testing programmes, should be addressed.
+The impact of new or upgraded equipment on staffing needs, as well as on maintenance and testing programmes, should be addressed.